Day Trip Itinerary: New Iberia

 Discover Iberia Parish at the Bayou Teche Museum in beautiful downtown New Iberia, where interactive exhibits on everything from local industry to TABASCO and food festivals welcome visitors.
 In the Sugar Gallery, watch the process of sugar planting and refining on film, then see an old sugar kettle and other antique farming tools used to process sugar.

-A 1950s-style dining experience in the heart of New Iberia, Duffy’s Diner serves up po-boys, sandwiches, hot dogs, seafood burgers and dinners, along with gumbos and salads, in a family-friendly atmosphere Monday through Saturday.
+A 1950s-style dining experience in the heart of New Iberia, Duffy’s Diner serves up po-boys, sandwiches, hot dogs, seafood burgers and dinners, along with gumbos, salads and shakes in a family-friendly atmosphere.

 Check out Cafe Jefferson at Rip Van Winkle Gardens.
-Its glassed-in porch, nestled in a grove of ancient live oaks, offers a breath-taking view of the gardens and Lake Peigneur.
-Try their famous Crabmeat Au Gratin!
+Nestled in a grove of ancient live oaks, the restaurant offers a breath-taking view of the gardens and Lake Peigneur.
+Try their famous Crabmeat Au Gratin and homemade desserts like the White Chocolate Bread Pudding!

 Bon Creole Lunch Counter

 Bon Creole is a popular spot for mouthwatering seafood baskets, home-cooked plate lunches, boiled crawfish (seasonally) and more.
-Stop by and try their award-winning overstuffed po'boys and gumbo, and enjoy the cozy ambience complete with rustic decor and antique tables.
+Stop by and try their award-winning overstuffed po'boys and gumbo while enjoying the cozy ambiance complete with rustic decor and antique tables.

 Cypremort Point State Park on Vermilion Bay.